MDharmik/devtinder-web/README.md

 - Install Redux Toolkit - https://redux-toolkit.js.org/tutorials/quick-start
     - configureStore => Provider - provide store in root component => create slice => add reducer to appStore

+- CREATE COMPONENT AND USE COMMAND rafce TO ADD DEFAULT STRUCTURE OF COMPONET

 - Add redux devtools in chrome
 - Login & see if your data is coming properly in chrome
 - navbar should update as long as logs in